pytorch/serve/README.md

 With the command above executed, you have TS running on your host, listening for inference requests. **Please note, that if you specify model(s) during TS start - it will automatically scale backend workers to the number equal to available vCPUs (if you run on CPU instance) or to the number of available GPUs (if you run on GPU instance).
 In case of powerful hosts with a lot of compute resoures (vCPUs or GPUs) this start up and autoscaling process might take considerable time.
 If you would like to minimize TS start up time you can try to avoid registering and scaling up model during start up time and move that to a later point by using corresponding [Management API](docs/management_api.md#register-a-model) calls (this allows finer grain control to how much resources are allocated for any particular model).**

 To test it out, you can open a new terminal window next to the one running TS.
 Then you can use `curl` to download one of these [cute pictures of a kitten](https://www.google.com/search?q=cute+kitten&tbm=isch&hl=en&cr=&safe=images) and curl's `-o` flag will name it `kitten.jpg` for you.
-Then you will `curl` a `POST` to the MMS predict endpoint with the kitten's image.
+Then you will `curl` a `POST` to the TS predict endpoint with the kitten's image.

 ![kitten](docs/images/kitten_small.jpg)